GGKorn/fever-nli/README.md

 python src/main.py -m 1 -i data/vanilla_wiki_data -o results/ -b 500 -e 500 -l 0.01 -s 5000 -j <..> -a <..>
 python src/main.py -m 1 -i data/extended_wiki_data -o results/ -b 500 -e 500 -l 0.01 -s 5000 -j <..> -a <..>
 ```
-This will start the training of the baseline (`-m 1`) model, using the vanilla dataset (`-i data/vanilla_wiki_data`), depositing results, checkpoints and graph summaries into a corresponding folder in results (`-o results/`).
+Each of these commands will start the training of the baseline (`-m 1`) model, using either the vanilla dataset (`-i data/vanilla_wiki_data`) or the extended dataset (`-i data/extended_wiki_data`), depositing results, checkpoints and graph summaries into a corresponding folder in results (`-o results/`).
 Specific hyperparameters (our configuration) for the run will include a batch size of 500 (`-b 500`), an evaluation batch size of 500 (`-e 500`), a learning rate of 0.01 (`-l 0.01`).
 Furthermore, a user-selected job-id needs to be provided (`-j <..>`) that will be used to identify the run in the directory structure of the results.
 Repetitions (array jobs) of the same job can be requested by supplying `- a` with any value larger than 1.

 ### Step 5: Parse the data and implement the DA model
 From the root directory `anlp_claim_verification`: